 The noise reduction algorithms

 The simplest noise reduction algorithms used in some cameras basically smooth out the image by averaging nearby pixels.
 This often leads to the loss of fine details and somewhat artificial look of the image.
 A bit more advanced algorithms differentiate areas with details from flat featureless areas and apply stronger noise reduction in featureless areas.
 This produces relatively noise-free flat areas, but details, moving stuff and edges of objects remain covered in noise.
-Both loss of fine details and partial removal of noise do not look very good in the video.
+Both loss of fine details and partial removal of noise do not look very good in the photo and video.

 Once again, if the quality is important, then it is better to reduce noise using more sophisticated algorithms available in post.